-- a clear, comprehensive and contemporaneously written account of the concern, (this may be used as evidence if the disclosure becomes a Police matter) - records must use the child's words - be shared as soon as possible after the incident/event if there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - the record must be signed and dated by the member of staff. - notes of any actions taken, how the concern was followed up, decisions reached and outcomes/resolutions. - a body map will be completed if injuries have been observed. - any supporting evidence of communications, including discussions, emails, letters and records of phone calls - other school records, such as first aid, medical treatment if the child is unwell, attendance and punctuality and behaviour.
+- a clear, comprehensive and contemporaneously written account of the concern, (this may be used as evidence if the disclosure becomes a Police matter) - records must use the child's words - be shared as soon as possible after the incident/event if there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority. - the record must be signed and dated by the member of staff.

+- notes of any actions taken, how the concern was followed up, decisions reached and outcomes/resolutions. - a body map will be completed if injuries have been observed. - any supporting evidence of communications, including discussions, emails, letters and records of phone calls - details of the decisions made together with a clear rationale for these decisions, including instances where referrals were and were not made to another agency such as children's social care, CAMHS or the Prevent programme - other school records, such as first aid, medical treatment if the child is unwell, attendance and punctuality and behaviour.

-They should ensure the records are only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in section 23 of this policy.
+They should ensure the records are only accessed by those who need to see it and where the file or content within it is shared, this happens in line with information sharing advice as set out in section 24 of this policy.